Del Ennis

-Career
+Early life and military service

 Ennis was born to George and Agnes Ennis in the Crescentville section of Philadelphia.
 He played baseball and football at Olney High School and was mentioned as an all-state fullback.
 The Philadelphia Phillies scout Jocko Collins came to watch one of Ennis's high school classmates pitch.
 When Ennis hit two long home runs, Collins tried to recruit him but Ennis was hesitant, worried that he was not ready, and unsure that he wanted to pursue a baseball career.
-In August 1942, Ennis finally signed with Collins to play with the Phillies Canadian–American League team, but the league suspended operation for World War II.
-Ennis signed with Collins again in March 1943 and hit .348 with 19 home runs and 16 triples for the Phillies' Trenton, New Jersey Interstate League team.
+In August 1942, Ennis signed with Collins to play with the Phillies' Canadian–American League team, but the league suspended operations for World War II.
+Ennis signed with Collins again in March 1943, and hit .348 with 19 home runs and 16 triples for the Phillies' Trenton, New Jersey Interstate League team.
 In September 1943, Philadelphia wanted to call Ennis to the major leagues, but he went into the United States Navy instead.
 Ennis saw military action in the Pacific Theater and also toured with a baseball team that included Billy Herman, Johnny Vander Meer and Schoolboy Rowe.

-He joined the United States Navy on September 29, 1943, and was assigned to Sampson Naval Training Station, New York where he graduated as a signalman from "A" school at Sampson and then posted to the Hawaiian Sea Frontier.
+Ennis joined the United States Navy on September 29, 1943, and was assigned to Sampson Naval Training Station, New York, where he graduated as a signalman from "A" school at Sampson and then posted to the Hawaiian Sea Frontier.
 When the Navy learned that Ennis was associated with the Phillies, they assumed he was a major leaguer and invited him to fill one of the vacancies while in Honolulu.
 He was included on the Navy's Western PAC Tour of many Pacific Islands in 1944–1945.
 Ennis looked very good at the plate in the few exhibition games which immediately preceded the tours.
 His slugging prompted Dan Topping, new owner of the New York Yankees and a fellow serviceman at Pearl Harbor, to offer him $25,000 to sign with the Yanks.
 The Phillies had paid Ennis only $50 to sign.

-His naval rank was Petty Officer Third Class.
+Ennis' naval rank was Petty Officer Third Class.
 Most of his service was on the island of Guam after the winter tour.
 Playing with and against major leaguers on the tours was equivalent of a minor league apprenticeship for Ennis.
-After the tours he was assigned to a fleet recreation billet at Gab Gab Beach on Guam and stayed on the island for one year.
+After the tours, he was assigned to a fleet recreation billet at Gab Gab Beach on Guam and stayed on the island for one year.
 He did not make it back to the States as soon as some of the others because he did not have enough points built up.
-He finally returned stateside through San Diego on the USS Wakefield.
+He returned stateside through San Diego on the USS Wakefield.
 Ennis was discharged from the Navy on April 5, 1946, and joined the major league Phillies about a week later.